-Operating earnings declined by \$7.3 million from \$0.9 million operating earnings in 2016 to a \$6.4 million operating loss in 2017 due to reduced revenues in 2017, in addition to certain other 2017 charges not incurred in the prior year including an impairment loss and restructuring charges.
-The Company recorded a \$1.6 million impairment loss related to property, plant and equipment.
-During 2017 the Company announced a global restructuring plan which included the closure of its Suzhou, China facility.
-This restructuring plan resulted in the Company recording a \$1.7 million restructuring expense.
-In 2016, the restructuring expense was \$0.2 million.
-During 2017, the Company also recorded provisions on both excess and obsolete inventory and aged receivables of \$0.2 million and \$0.7 million, respectively.
-During 2016, a reversal of the provisions on aged receivables and excess and obsolete inventory was \$0.1 million and \$0.2 million, respectively.
+Operating earnings improved by \$8.5 million from \$6.4 million operating loss in 2017 to a \$2.1 million operating earnings in 2018 due to increased revenues in 2018, in addition certain other charges incurred in the prior year including an impairment loss and restructuring charges not incurred during 2018.
+During 2018, the Company also recorded provisions on both excess and obsolete inventory and aged receivables of \$0.1 million and \$0.4 million, respectively.
+During 2017, the Company recorded a \$1.6 million impairment loss related to property, plant and equipment and announced a global restructuring plan which included the closure of its Suzhou, China facility resulting in the Company recording \$1.7 million restructuring charges.
+Additionally during 2017, the Company also recorded provisions on both excess and obsolete inventory and aged receivables of \$0.2 million and \$0.7 million, respectively.

-Adjusted EBITDA decreased to \$(1.5) million in 2017 from \$4.7 million in 2016.
-Adjusted EBITDA as a percentage of revenue decreased to (1.1%) in 2017 compared to 2.8% in 2016.
-The reduction in Adjusted EBITDA, was primarily driven by the reduced revenue, ability to cover our fixed costs prior to the global restructuring plan and the additional provisions and impairment charges noted above that were not incurred in the prior year.
+Adjusted EBITDA increased to \$10.0 million in 2018 from a \$1.5 million loss in 2017.
+Adjusted EBITDA as a percentage of revenue increased to 4.6% in 2018 compared to (1.1)% in 2017.
+The improvement in Adjusted EBITDA, was primarily driven by the increased revenue, ability to cover our fixed costs and the additional incremental provisions and impairment charges incurred in the prior year.
 For additional information and a reconciliation of Adjusted EBITDA, see "EBITDA and Adjusted EBITDA Reconciliation" below.